giovannianguiano1/DH110-F22-Gio/assignment03/README.md

 ## Step03: Pick research methods
-The observation method I employed was participatory observation.
-I had several activities with my interviewee to explore the social issue and his potential interest as well as his reaction to the topic.
+The observation method I selected was participatory observation.
+I had several activities with my interviewee to explore the issue and their potential interest as well as their reactions to the topic.

 ## Interview Guide
 Please find the script [here](https://docs.google.com/document/d/1XPYzblDNm1fJfmqcLrWQhlWMDrJ7kRltjCkYdKAgXcw/edit?usp=sharing).